pablohenrique93/pablohenrique93/README.md

 ### Hello, I'm Pablo!👋

 Data Engineering student at SoulCode Academy.
-Data Engineer passionate about music, games, physical activity and the power of technology.
-Driven by challenges that enable the transformation of problems into impactful solutions and with a responsible, communicative and adaptable profile, I am always looking to contribute to diverse and inclusive environments that connect me with new people and their worlds, take me out of my comfort zone and enable the construction of knowledge of professional and personal value.
+I am a Data Engineer with a passion for music, games, physical activity, and the power of technology.
+Driven by challenges that enable the transformation of problems into impactful solutions and with a responsible, communicative and adaptable profile, I am always looking to contribute to diverse and inclusive environments that connect me to new people and their worlds, take me out of my comfort zone and enable the construction of knowledge of professional and personal value.
 Proudly from Salvador, Brazil 🇧🇷

 📫 Get in touch!